vkarteek/usecase-icm/README.md

-# usecase-icm
-POC using MCP+A2A Protocols Incident Creation Management(ICM)

 ### Eli Lily POC using A2A and MCP

 This README document describes all you need to know about this project - Incident Management System